shagoswami/BCB546-PythonHW_Spring2024/README.md

 ## Project Overview

 This project aims to provide insights into 12 different species of penguins by analyzing their genetic information and physical data.
-I translated the cytochrome-b sequences to amino acids, calculate the molecular weight of these sequences, determine their GC content, and visualize the data alongside the average adult mass of each species.
+I translated the cytochrome-b sequences to amino acids, calculated the molecular weight of these sequences, determined their GC content, and visualized the data alongside the average adult mass of each species.

 ## Repository Structure

-- `sequence_translate.py`: Python script of Dr.X containing functions for DNA translation and insturctions for further data analysis.
+- `sequence_translate.py`: The Python script of Dr.X contains functions for DNA translation and instructions for further data analysis.
 - `penguins_mass.csv`: Dataset including the average adult mass of each penguin species.
 - `penguins_cytb.fasta`: FASTA file containing cytochrome-b sequences of the penguin species.
-- `penguins_mass_cytb.csv`:New DataFrame including mass, molecular weight and GC-content.
+- `penguins_mass_cytb.csv`:New DataFrame including mass, molecular weight, and GC-content.
 - `Python_Assignment_Goswami.ipynb`: Jupyter notebook that documents the workflow and analysis.

 ## Installation